sahib/rmlint/docs/rmlint.1.rst

   * *update_interval=number:* Number of files to wait between updates.
     Higher values use less resources.
-  * *use_unicode:* Print a nicer bar via the use of unicode characters.
+  * *ascii:* Do not attempt to use unicode characters, which might not be supported by some terminals.
-    This may not be supported by your terminal/fonts.
+  * *fancy:* Use a more fancy style for the progressbar.

 * ``pretty``: Shows all found items in realtimes nicely colored.
 This formatter is activated as default.